Skip to content

 In order to get to Sian Ka’an, you actually need to pass through the Muyil Ruins.
 The archaeological site itself is not big, but it is much less visited than other Mayan ruins and you’ll have the place to yourself.

-Muyil was actually one of the earliest and longest inhabited ancient Maya ruins in the Yucatan Peninsula; it was inhabited as early as 300 BC-250BC and up to about 1550AD.
+Muyil was actually one of the earliest and longest inhabited ancient Mayan ruins in the Yucatan Peninsula; it was inhabited as early as 300 BC-250BC and up to about 1550AD.
 The largest intact structure is called the Castillo (or castle), and it is behind this pyramid where you’ll find the trail to the Sian Ka’an dock.

 💸 Entry: 65 MXN (US$3.25) per person, free for kids under 12; 50 MXN ($2.5) to walk the trail.